 Leo Marcus was the first Director and he immediately implemented the very highest standards of safety, health and programming.
 As a result, Camp Hatikvah quickly earned the reputation of being one of the finest Jewish camps in Canada.

 Enrolment continued to increase and the camp was in a constant state of expansion under the lay leadership of Morris Feldstein who served as the dedicated camp chairman for many years.
 Three more cabins, an "H dock" for swimming and a new recreational hall were all added by 1962.
 As this happened, the camp also began to diversify its program options, adding waterskiing to its already impressive roster of activities.

 In 1964, Hatikvah developed a new "senior camp" called Massada at the southern end of its site.
 Designed for children aged 14 through 16, the program was a training ground for leadership within the Canadian Young Judaea movement.
-Participants received daily lectures in zionist history, current events and Hebrew.
+Participants received daily lectures in Israeli history, current events and Hebrew.
 Living in canvas tents, campers had a lot of opportunity to self-govern and were given great latitude in designing their program.

 Needing even more space, and with a desire to offer specialized programming determined by age, Hatikvah introduced the Kochot unit in 1966.
 Another tent-city, this site was built on the shores of the U-dock and would remain there for ten years.

 The early seventies proved to be an exceptional time for Camp Hatikvah.
 By then, the camp was one of the prized possessions of Western Canada's Jewish community.
 Standards for health and safety were second to none and the camp held a most enviable reputations amongst Jewish and non-Jewish camps alike.